shubhammgits/AI-chatbot/README.md

 # GeminiAI-chatbot <br>
-A normal HTML,CSS,JS project but based on "Integrationg Gemini API keys" or "Using Gemini API key for chatbot!"
+A normal HTML,CSS,JS project but based on "Integrationg Gemini API keys" or "Using Gemini API key for chatbot!!"